murthylab/fly-vr/README.md

 ## fictrac

 If you are using a Point Grey/FLIR camera, make sure the [FlyCapture SDK](https://www.flir.com/products/flycapture-sdk/) is installed.
-Copy FlyCapture2_C.dll from the Point Grey directory (it is in the bin folder - for instance, C:\Program Files\Point Grey Research\FlyCapture2\bin64) and place it in your FicTrac directory.
-If it is named FlyCapture2_C_v100.dll rename it.
+Copy FlyCapture2_C.dll from the Point Grey directory (it is in the bin folder - for instance, `C:\Program Files\Point Grey Research\FlyCapture2\bin64`) and place it in your FicTrac directory.
+If it is named `FlyCapture2_C_v100.dll` rename it.
 I have included this version in the fictrac_calibration folder of the repo for now.

 For closed loop, or general purpose tracking, FicTrac needs to be installed.
 In order to do this, first download the pre-built binaries available [here](https://github.com/murthylab/fic-trac-win/releases).

 For configuring FicTrac, a few files are needed:

 1. A TIFF file used as a mask to remove non-ball areas, bright spots, etc (show examples).
-There is currently a matlab function that will help create this mask available in Im2P_CreateNewMask.m.
+   There is currently a MATLAB function that will help create this mask available in `Im2P_CreateNewMask.m`.
 But first need to capture a single frame to use as reference point!

    Note that you probably want to reduce the resolution of the frame to minimize how much data needs to be passed around.

 2. A configuration file.
 Currently in FicTracPGR_ConfigMaster.txt

 3. A calibration file (??).
-Currently in calibration-transform.dat.
+Currently in `calibration-transform.dat`.
 If you do not use this transform file, a new one will be created by a user-guided process the first time you run FicTrac.
 If you want to update it, you can delete the file and try again.

-4. To run FicTrac, run FicTrac FicTracPGR_ConfigMaster.txt or FicTrac-PGR FicTracPGR_ConfigMaster.txt (if you are using a Point Grey camera).
+4. To run FicTrac, run `FicTrac FicTracPGR_ConfigMaster.txt` or `FicTrac-PGR FicTracPGR_ConfigMaster.txt` (if you are using a Point Grey camera).

 Question: how do I exit FicTrac??

 How to calculate vfov: https://www.reddit.com/r/fictrac/comments/e71ida/how_to_get_the_right_vfov/

+# flyvr-architecture

+The flyvr is a multi-process application for multi-sensory virtual reality.
+The different processes are separated largely by the sensory modality they target, for example there is a single process dedicated to video stimulus, one for audio stimulus, etc. The *primary* separate processes are (more explanations follow)

+* flyvr
+  main application launcher, launches all other processes internally. usually all that is needed to be run
+* flyvr-audio
+  process which reads the audio playlist and plays audio signals via the soundcard
+* flyvr-video
+  process which reads video playlist and displays video stimulus on an attached lightcrafter projector (if connected)
+* flyvr-daq
+  process which drives the NI DAQ for the purposes of
+  * outputing the opto stimulus
+  * recording the

+Similarly, the following secondary utilities are available also as separate processes to aid debugging, development, testing or observing experiments in progress

+* flyvr-fictrac-replay
+  can replay a previously saved fictrac `.h5` file in order to test, for example, experiment logic
+* flyvr-experiment
+  allows running flyvr experiments (`.yaml` or `.py`) in order to test their logic and progression. often used in conjunction with `flyvr-fictrac-replay`
+* flyvr-print-state
+  prints the current flyvr state to the console
+* flyvr-fictrac-plot
+  shows an animated plot of the fictrac state (ball speed, direction, etc)
+* flyvr-ipc-send
+  in internal utility for sending IPC messages to control other primary processes, e.g. (the complex escaping is necessary here in windows shell)
+  * `flyvr-ipc-send.exe "{\"video_item\": {\"identifier\": \"v_loom_stim\"}}"`
+  * `flyvr-ipc-send.exe "{\"audio_legacy\": \"sin\t10\t1\t0\t0\t0\t1\t650\"}"`

+## inter-process communication

+There are two modes of inter-process communication in flyvr.
+The fictrac tracking state is shared from fictrac to all other processes via shared memory.
+It follows that the lowest d_latency/d_t data to synchronize between all processes is the shared memory fictrac frame number.
+This is written into every process output `.h5` file and should be the means by which data is combined.

+The second mode of IPC is using ZMQ.
+There is a central concept of a playlist with items (that have identifiers).
+Each backend (audio, video, etc) can read a playlist containing backend-specific stimulus items.
+IPC commands are then used to command the backend to 'play' this playlist.